Director of Graduate Studies

 Choosing a Major Professor

 During your first year of study, you will want to identify your major professor.
-(Note: For all MSHE students, Dr. Bieber will serve as your major professor.)
 This individual will serve as your primary advisor for the rest of your program and will help you with completing your program of study, developing your advisory committee, and completing your exams.
 Your major professor must be a regular member of the department faculty.

 For advising purposes, there are two types of faculty members: those who are full members of the UK Graduate Faculty and those who are associate members.
 Full members of the Graduate Faculty are able to serve as advisors independently.
 Associate members may serve as co-chair; the other co-chair of the committee must be a full member of the Graduate Faculty.
 (Note: Adjunct faculty may serve as members of a program committee and they may serve as co-chairs of a committee.)